-In any place of business, a great company culture should be the cornerstone on which you build upon.
+In any place of business, a great company culture should be the cornerstone on which you build to help your employees and customers thrive.

 After all, the workplace should not be something that employees dread – it should be a place where they thrive.
 And, although the work may be demanding, the culture should not add to this stress, but alleviate it.